holadepo/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Writing Deferrable Operators
 ----------------------------

-When writing a deferrable operators these are the main points to consider:
+When writing a deferrable operator these are the main points to consider:

 * Your operator must defer itself with a trigger.
 You can use a trigger included in core Airflow, or you can write a custom one.
 * Your operator will be stopped and removed from its worker while deferred, and no state persists automatically.
 You can persist state by instructing Airflow to resume the operator at a certain method or by passing certain kwargs.